 What does a hematologist-oncologist do?

-Dr. Schiller covers UCLA's inpatient hematology-oncology service for two months a year.
-During these stints, he makes patient rounds from around 8:30 to 11:30 am each day.
-The midday hour is usually spent on research-related paperwork in his lab.
-He then holds clinical hours each afternoon.
+Dr. Schiller covers inpatient hematology-oncology service for two months a year.
+During these months, he makes patient rounds from around 8:30 am to 11:30 am each day.
+He usually spends the middle of the day in his lab, working on research-related paperwork.
+After that, he holds clinical hours.
 "About three-fourths of our clinical work is on the outpatient side, despite the life-and-death nature of our work," he notes.

-Evenings are generally reserved for writing papers and preparing for professional meetings.
-Dr. Schiller prefers to do this work at home whenever possible.
+Dr. Schiller spends the evenings at home, writing papers and preparing for professional meetings while spending some quality time with his family.
 "As all-encompassing as this career is," he says, "it's important to make time to see your family."

-Dr. Schiller notes that hematologists in academic medicine seldom have to come in after hours due to in-house trainee coverage.
+Dr. Schiller notes that hematologists in academic medicine rarely work nights thanks to in-house trainee coverage.
 "That's not true in private practice, though," he notes.
 "Patients tend to run fevers at night, so that's when they come into the ER."

-Then again, doctor-patient continuity is one of the field's biggest draws for Dr. Schiller.
-"I like to be deeply involved in all levels of patient care and I want to have longitudinal relationships with my patients," he says.
+"I like to be deeply involved in all levels of patient care, and I want to have longitudinal relationships with my patients," he says.
 "And the pace of progress in our field has been serendipitous for our patients and exciting for us."

 By Darcy Lewis